nmeans/deployflow/README.markdown

 1. Add a couple of require branches to your repo

-    If you don't already have them, you'll need to add `develop` and `staging` branches.
-You should have a `master` branch by default. eg:
+    If you don't already have them, you'll need to add 'develop' and 'staging' branches.
+You should have a 'master' branch by default. eg:

     `git branch develop`
     `git branch staging`

 2. Run `git flow init` on your repo

-    You'll want to use `staging` as your branch for production releases (contradictory, I know, but trust me) and `develop` for next release development. eg:
+    You'll want to use 'staging' as your branch for production releases (contradictory, I know, but trust me) and 'develop' for next release development. eg:

         [~/Projects/deployflow-test]$ git flow init